Exact top-quark mass dependence in hadronic Higgs production: Calculation

 Having the amplitudes for all contributions at hand, it is necessary to actually integrate them in order to obtain the cross section contributions.
 Since the effect of the top-quark mass beyond the heavy-top limit is expected to be small, we directly evaluate the difference of the cross sections at each phase-space point:

 rather than the cross sections themselves separately.
-This has the additional advantage that ultraviolet and infrared divergences, as well as soft and collinear singularities first appear at the \nnlo\ level.
+This has the additional advantage that ultraviolet and infrared divergences in the form of $1/\epsilon^k$ poles in the dimensional regularization parameter, $\epsilon$, as well as soft and collinear singularities first appear at the \nnlo\ level.
 Hence, for example, the \nlo\ contributions to the difference are well-defined separately for the virtual and real corrections.
 This delay of the appearance of divergences and singularities is one of the reasons for the smallness of the top-quark mass effects beyond \heft.

 Ultimately, \eqn{eq:diff} is evaluated with Monte Carlo methods using the sector-improved residue subtraction scheme \cite{Czakon:2010td,Czakon:2014oma,Czakon:2019tmo} implementation in the \texttt{C++} library \texttt{Stripper}.
 Note that it suffices to use the subtraction term in the square brackets of \eqn{eq:trick} in order to cancel the \abbrev{IR} divergences with the double real emission.
 Since this subtraction term is given in terms of compact analytic formulae~\cite{Schmidt:1997wr}, it allows for a fast and numerically stable Monte Carlo integration.
 The phase space integration and \pdf{} convolution of the r.h.s.\ of \eqn{eq:trick} is done separately.
 Adding it to the output from \texttt{Stripper} cancels the subtraction term contribution and leads to the final result.